wighawag/tutorial-hardhat-deploy/README.md

 ```

-We also create a file called `chai-setup.ts` in the test folder too:
+We also create a new file called `chai-setup.ts` in the test folder:

 ```typescript
 import chaiModule from 'chai';